tadash10/Malcious-link-detector-Bot-using-Virus-total-/README.md

 # WhatsApp Malicious Link Detection Bot:

 ## Overview
 This is a Flask application that serves as a WhatsApp bot to check URLs against the VirusTotal API for potential malicious content.
-It sends the analysis results back to users via WhatsApp.This is a test script use under your own risk
+It sends the analysis results back to users via WhatsApp.This is a test script use under your own risk  and discretion :

 ## Features
 - Validates incoming URLs.